Many people on the internet want to sell you the idea that there’s a magic formula for how to get rich quick.

 Increasing Your Value

-Increasing your earning potential starts with increasing the value you provide, which, as Paul Graham put it, means doing something people want.
+Increasing your earning potential starts with increasing the value you provide.
+As Paul Graham put it in the quote from earlier, that means doing something people want.

-For most entry-level jobs, the value that’s provided to an employer is time.
-The higher your income, whether you’re an employee or entrepreneur, the more you’ll have to rely on skills and knowledge to provide enough value to justify your income.
+The higher your income, whether you’re an employee or entrepreneur, the more you’ll have to rely on skills and knowledge to provide enough value to justify your earnings.

 It’s difficult to earn a lot of money when you’re providing value only to one person (such as an employer).
 The problem is that the value you provide is typically limited to the amount of time you have available.